Seeds of Life in Space (SOLIS). XIII. Nitrogen fractionation towards the protocluster OMC-2 FIR4: Methods

 \subsection{HCN isotopologues}

 Our analysis obtained opacities ranging from 8.1$\times$10$^{-4}$ to 1.6$\times$10$^{-2}$, enabling us to assume that the lines are optically thin and use the method described in Sect. \ref{Extraction}.
 Due to the fact that we only observed one transition for both H$^{13}$CN and HC$^{15}$N, the excitation temperature ($T_{\rm ex}$) cannot be derived directly from the data and it has to be assumed.
-Therefore, the spectra were modelled for two fixed temperatures, corresponding to the range of temperatures found for FIR4 using previous data: an upper temperature of 45 K and a lower temperature of 35 K for FIR4 (taken from Ceccarelli et al. 2014b, Favre et al. 2018).
-For FIR3, the upper temperature was fixed at 150 K and the lower temperature was fixed at 100 K (assuming that FIR3 is a hot corino; Tobin et al. 2019, Ceccarelli et al. in prep.).
+Therefore, the spectra were modelled for two fixed temperatures, corresponding to the range of temperatures found for FIR4 using previous data: an upper temperature of 45 K and a lower temperature of 35 K (taken from \citet{Ceccarelli2014b}, \citet{Favre2018}).
+For FIR3, the upper temperature was fixed at 150 K and the lower temperature was fixed at 100 K (assuming that FIR3 is a hot corino; \citet{Tobin2019}, Ceccarelli et al. in prep.).
 The column density was repeatedly varied until the model matched the observations, taking into account a 10\% calibration error in the latter.
 Using this method, we obtained best-fit values (along with upper and lower limits) for the column densities of H$^{13}$CN and HC$^{15}$N in each region.
 It should be noted that H$^{13}$CN is potentially better than HCN for computing the $^{14}$N/$^{15}$N ratio because HCN is expected to be optically thick.
-However, the column density ratio $N_{\rm TOT}$(H$^{13}$CN)/$N_{\rm TOT}$(HC$^{15}$N) has to be corrected by the $^{12}$C/$^{13}$C ratio, which was assumed to be 50$\pm$5 as measured by Kahane et al. (2018) using CN, HCN and HC$_3$N lines.
-The $^{12}$C/$^{13}$C ratio measured from HCN specifically in this paper is tentative; the authors calculated their HCN-specific value of 36$\pm$15 by comparing HC$^{15}$N to H$^{13}$C$^{15}$N. They point out in this paper that due to the weakness (2.5$\sigma$) of the H$^{13}$C$^{15}$N detection, it is possible that the obtained $^{12}$C/$^{13}$C ratio is underestimated (see Kahane et al. (2018) for further discussion).
-Taking this into account, we decided to use the average value of 50±5.
-We also note that the uncertainty associated with the average $^{12}$C/$^{13}$C ratio calculated in Kahane et al. (2018) is included in our calculated uncertainties associated with $^{14}$N/$^{15}$N ratios of HCN. \\ \\
+However, the column density ratio $N_{\rm TOT}$(H$^{13}$CN)/$N_{\rm TOT}$(HC$^{15}$N) has to be corrected by the $^{12}$C/$^{13}$C ratio, which was assumed to be 50$\pm$5 as measured by \citet{Kahane2018} using CN, HCN and HC$_3$N lines.
+The $^{12}$C/$^{13}$C ratio measured from HCN specifically in this paper is tentative; the authors calculated their HCN-specific value of 36$\pm$15 by comparing HC$^{15}$N to H$^{13}$C$^{15}$N. They point out in this paper that due to the weakness (2.5$\sigma$) of the H$^{13}$C$^{15}$N detection, it is possible that the obtained $^{12}$C/$^{13}$C ratio is underestimated (see \citet{Kahane2018} for further discussion).
+Taking this into account, we decided to use the average value of 50$\pm$5.
+We also note that the uncertainty associated with the average $^{12}$C/$^{13}$C ratio calculated in \citet{Kahane2018} is included in our calculated uncertainties associated with $^{14}$N/$^{15}$N ratios of HCN. \\ \\